UniMath/agda-unimath/src/metric-spaces/functoriality-short-maps-metric-quotients-of-pseudometric-spaces.lagda.md

 and composition of short maps.

 It is the
-{{#concept "functorial action" Disambiguation="of metric quotients on short maps" Agda=hom-short-map-metric-quotient-Pseudometric-Space}}
+{{#concept "functorial action" Disambiguation="of metric quotients on short maps" Agda=hom-metric-quotient-short-map-Pseudometric-Space}}
 of metric quotients on short maps.

 ## Definitions